EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_model_year/v3/index.md

 ---

 <div class="info-message">
-  You can get model years with styles for a specific Car Make/Model with pagination:
+  You can get model years for a specific Car Make/Model with pagination:
 </div>

 ### Endpoints